Table of Contents

 Each request will be reviewed on an individual basis.
 An ESA will be approved only in those instances in which the owner clearly demonstrates the ESA is necessary to provide the student with a meaningful and equitable opportunity to use and enjoy the residence hall, and there is an identifiable relationship or nexus between the documented disability and the support the animal provides.

-In no case will ESAs be permitted in College housing without the prior written authorization from the Director of Student Success following the determination of a reasonable accommodation in accordance with the ADA.
+In no case will ESAs be permitted in College housing without the prior written authorization from the Student Wellbeing Coordinator following the determination of a reasonable accommodation in accordance with the ADA.
 ESAs are only allowed within a student’s residence and if on leash or crated, the common area of the owner’s home floor.
 ESAs are not permitted in study areas of College housing, other floors within the owner’s home residence hall, dining halls or in academic or administrative buildings.

 In all cases, the owner of the ESA is fully responsible for the animal’s behavior.
 The removal of any animal, as well as any necessary cleaning, repairs and/or pest control will be done at the expense of the owner who may also be subject to student disciplinary action.
 Owners are responsible for any damage or injuries caused by their animals and must take appropriate precautions to prevent property damage or injury.
 The cost of care, arrangements and responsibilities for the well-being of an ESA are the sole responsibility of the owner at all times.